masjadaan/TechSecurityArticles/NetworkProtocols/CANBus/FrameSpoofing/SpoofingCANFrames.md

 ![alt text](https://raw.githubusercontent.com/masjadaan/TechSecurityArticles/main/NetworkProtocols/CANBus/FrameSpoofing/images/DoD1.png)

-On the left panel, click on "D0" and rename to CAN Tx.
-In addition, click on D1 and rename to CAN Rx then set the trigger to a `Falling Edge` and close the window.
+On the left panel, click on "D0" and rename it to CAN Tx.
+In addition, click on D1 and rename it to CAN Rx then set the trigger to a `Falling Edge` and close the window.

 ![alt text](https://raw.githubusercontent.com/masjadaan/TechSecurityArticles/main/NetworkProtocols/CANBus/FrameSpoofing/images/CANTx.png)
 <br>